DiazdeLeon/Election_Analysis/README.md

 # 1.Overview of Colorado Counties Election Audit

-<p align="justify"> This analysis has objective to do an election analysis audit from the State of Colorado, specifically from the counties: Jefferson, Denver and Arapahoe.
+<p align="justify"> This analysis has the objective to do an election analysis audit from the State of Colorado, specifically from the counties: Jefferson, Denver and Arapahoe.
 This election had three candidates which were: Mrs: Diana DeGette, Mr. Charles Casper Stockham and Mr. Raymon Anthony Doane.
 The election commission has requested some additional data to complete the audit:

  - The voter turnout for each county
  - The percentage of votes from each county out of the total count